kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW2.md

 ## Task 2: Differential expression analysis (2 points)
 **Learning objective**: Learn how to identify genes that are significantly differentially expressed between two conditions and how sample size influences your power to detect differences.

 1. Download the original [clean gene expression](https://courses.cs.ut.ee/2019/bioinfo/spring/uploads/Main/RNA_SummarizedExperiment.rds.zip) dataset from the course website.
+Using the gene expression tutorial,

  1. Following the gene expression tutorial, identify genes that are significantly differentially expressed between the naive and interferon-gamma (IFNg) conditions (false discovery rate (FDR) < 0.01).
 Make sure to use the [original clean dataset](https://courses.cs.ut.ee/2019/bioinfo/spring/uploads/Main/RNA_SummarizedExperiment.rds.zip) for this analysis (**not** the one used in Task 1).
 How many genes are significantly differentially expressed at this fold change threshold?
 How many genes have absolute log2 fold-change > 1?
 How many genes are upregulated (increase in expression after stimulation) by IFNg stimulation at these log2 fold-change > 1 and FDR < 0.01 thresholds?
 How many genes are down-regulated (decrease in expression after stimulation)?
 (NOTE: the sign of the log2 fold-change depends on the factor levels of the conditions that you put into the model, always check that the sign is what you expect it to be using raw counts!)
  2. Repeat the same differential expression analysis on the naive *versus* *Salmonella* (SL1344) conditions.
 Answer the same questions that you answered in point 1.